foliant-docs/foliantcontrib.history/README.md

 :   Level of headings that precede descriptions of releases in the target Markdown content of generated history.

 `target_heading_template`
 :   Template for top-level headings in the target Markdown content.
-You may use any characters, and the variables: `%date%`—date, `%repo%`—repo name, `%link%`—repo URL, `%version%`—content of source changelog heading (usually includes release version).
+You may use any characters, and the variables: `%date%`—date, `%repo%`—repo name, `%link%`—repo URL, `%version%`—version data (content of source changelog heading, tag value, or commit hash).

 `date_format`
 :   Output date format to use in the target Markdown content.
 If the default value `year_first` is used, the date “September 4, 2019” will be represented as `2019-09-04`.
 If the `day_first` value is used, this date will be represented as `04.09.2019`.